catalogworks/catalog-contracts/docs/Catalog.md

 updateMetadataURI Functionupdates the metadata URI of a token, emits an event

-*access controlled, restricted to contract owner/admin or the creator of the token*
+*access controlled, restricted to creator of token*

 #### Parameters